janhartmann/flight-spotter/README.md

 Some flights can have missing data, like route information, trajectories and altitude data being wrong.

+Sometimes The OpenSky Network API can be down for a very short period of time, if it is getting a lot of requests at the same time.

 ## FAQ

 **Predicting flight position using stale data**